What Is GDM and Why Does It Matter?

 • Preterm birth

 Despite usually resolving after delivery, GDM can have lasting implications.
-Women who have been diagnosed with GDM are at a higher risk of developing Type 2 diabetes later in life (with up to 50% going on to develop the condition) and cardiovascular disease for both mother and child.
+Women who have been diagnosed with GDM are at higher risk of developing Type 2 diabetes later in life, with up to 50% going on to develop the condition, as well as cardiovascular disease.
 This highlights that GDM is not just a short-term complication, but an early indicator of future health risk.

 Rising Pressure on Health Services